Fabric Initialization and Switch Discovery

 Note

-We recommend that leaf nodes and spine nodes be numbered differently.
-For example, number spines in the 100 range (such as 101, 102) and number leafs in the 200 range (such as 201, 202).
+We recommend that you number leaf nodes and spine nodes be differently.
+Assign numbers to spine nodes in the 100 range (such as 101 and 102) and assign numbers to leaf nodes in the 200 range (such as 201 and 202).

 After the node ID is assigned, it cannot be updated.
 After the node has been added to the Registered Nodes tab table, you can update the node name by right-clicking the table row and choosing Edit Node and Rack Name.